 The mindset change across Asia is resulting in both increased awareness about effective ways to plan for wealth transfers from one generation to the next, and a greater willingness to plan for such transfers.
 This, along with other factors like the increase of different branches within the founding family, and particularly the idea of fairness, is resulting in greater institutionalisation of succession planning across Asia.

 We are seeing this play out before our eyes – more than 90% of families fail to pass their wealth beyond the third generation.
-Many wealthy Asian families are nearing this inflection point and want to plan wealth transfers more effectively.
+Many wealthy Asian families are nearing or are already at this inflection point and want to plan wealth transfers more effectively.
 Notwithstanding time-honoured cultural mores, wealthy Asian families are willing to act on succession-related issues that can arise when families start getting bigger and succession becomes more challenging.

 The changing landscape of family wealth management

 The need to groom the next generation of family leaders in Asia is still not being addressed effectively.
 So far in Asia, much of the institutionalisation of family wealth management has focused on investments, as families are still focused on growing wealth.
 This has resulted in the proliferation of family offices that provide investment services, much like external asset managers, but few other services.
 They are usually lean in terms of staff numbers, and may lack focus on legacy preservation or other professional support, particularly when it comes to planning for succession or wealth transfer.

 But we are seeing an increase in the demand for what could be called true or full family office services.
 Increased demand itself will create more supply, and with the maturing of Asian business families and the growth of millionaires and billionaires in the region, we expect further growth in the number of family offices in the region.